Illicit flows and illicit commodities

 Illicit flows are commonly understood to involve the trafficking of an illicit commodity, from source to destination, along established routes.

-Normally generated by organised crime and enabled by criminal acts, the illicit flow will include the cross border transit of the illicit commodity to the point of utilisation where other illicit flows may then emanate; so as to support, fund or regenerate further organised criminal activity.
+Generally generated by organised crime and facilitated by criminal activities, illicit flow involves the cross-border transit of illegal commodities to the point of use from which further illicit flows may then emanate, thus supporting, financing or generating other organised criminal activities.

-Illicit flows normally pertain to commodities that are tangible, and involve either trafficking of illicit goods (for example wildlife threatened by extinction – ivory, pangolin scales, among many others, schedule I drugs or counterfeit goods) or licit goods trafficked illicitly (for example goods whose trade is strictly regulated, such as arms, pre-cursor chemicals, schedule II drugs, instruments that can be used for torture or facilitate the death penalty, or goods trafficked involving VAT fraud).
-Illicit flows are often underpinned by lesser tangible flows, such as electronic money transfers and dark-web enabled financial transactions and communication.
-Whilst independent national legislation exists, the umbrella convention covering cross-border organised crime that underpins illicit trafficking is the United Nations Convention Against Transnational Organised Crime (UNTOC).
+Illicit flows tend to involve tangible products and entail illicit goods trafficking (for instance wildlife threatened by extinction – ivory, pangolin scales, among many others, schedule I drugs or counterfeit goods) or licit goods trafficked illicitly (for example goods whose trade is strictly regulated, such as arms, pre-cursor chemicals, schedule II drugs, instruments that can be used for torture or facilitate the death penalty, or goods trafficked involving VAT fraud).

 In the context of an increasingly globalised world, which facilitates easier movement of persons and substances, organised crime groups have thrived.
 Against this backdrop, it has become increasingly important to tackle criminal groups by recognising the commonality between the crimes they commit, the routes they utilise and the methodology they employ; they are all interdependent, of equal importance and all enable illicit flows to efficiently exist.